 The kids roll the cube on the felt mat (to keep the noise down!) and put the corresponding number of match sticks into the witch's brew.

 For this tray, I used a white marker to label 6 little pots.
-The idea is to add the correct number of bats to each pot.
+The idea is to add the correct number of bats (table scatter) to each pot.
 Because some kids are still working on numeral recognition, I put dots on the bottom of each cauldron so the kids could check.

 I found the bats last year at Target, but I think I saw them (and the spiders) at Jo-Ann's this year.